GSA/digitalgov.gov/content/posts/2019/11/2019-11-18-building-elements-that-earn-trust.md

 {{< /box >}}

-## Up next
+## Up Next

 - We’re honored to have **Jez Humble** join us to talk about continuous integration (#DevOps), which is essential to building great digital product teams.
 He'll cover the capabilities orgs should be investing in, and how to apply these changes [[Register](https://digital.gov/event/2019/11/19/jez-humble-building-scaling-high-performing-technology-organizations/)]

-- The **Digital Analytics Program** (DAP) team will be doing a LIVE demonstration of a real site analysis - from defining website mission, goals and KPIs, to pulling reporting to better understand site performance [[Register](https://digital.gov/event/2019/11/20/dap-learning-series-site-analysis-live/)]
+- The **Digital Analytics Program** (DAP) team will be doing a LIVE demonstration of a real site analysis - from defining website mission, goals, and KPIs, to pulling reporting to better understand site performance [[Register](https://digital.gov/event/2019/11/20/dap-learning-series-site-analysis-live/)]

 ## Quotes from the field and shout-outs